Have you often been told your voice is beautiful?

 Now you’re almost at the top of the ladder and you can aspire to be part of the best voice-over artists in the country.

 Think of the best clients, such as national TV stations, movies studios, and major corporations and you’ll accurately imagine what Voices is looking for when it comes to voice-over artists.

-You may sign up with a Free membership, but you’ll need a Paid membership to see posted jobs and apply to them.
-Otherwise you’ll have to wait until someone finds your profile or your name posted under a long list of paid members.
+You may sign up with Free membership, but you’ll need a paid membership to see posted jobs and apply to them.
+Otherwise, you’ll have to wait until someone finds your profile or your name posted under a long list of paid members.

 As a paid member, and through a software program called VoiceMatch, Voices will match your voice and past auditions to the right gigs.

 You’ll make no less than $100 per gig and up to $250 and more.
 With a 10% commission for Voices, your pay will also be guaranteed by an Escrow deposit, released when the client approves your work.

 With the rise of audiobooks, voice acting is becoming even more important.
 So if you think you have the talent, give it a try.

 My best advice, if you don’t want to spend any money on membership plans on sites such as Voices, is to use a site like Fiverr.
 You can join for free.
 Then put up your service and work your way from there.
 After sometimes doing work on Fiverr, you’ll get a pretty good idea of whether or not you have what it takes.
 And by that time, you will have made enough money to justify paying for one of those membership plans on bigger sites.